strangebuzz/cache-watcher/README.txt

 @Bugs
 ————————————————————————————————————————————————————————————————————————————————

-* Doesn't handle absolute paths for the diretory argument
+* The main directory argument doesn't handle absolute paths

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

+* Make a loop for config glob patterns as they are the same
+* When run without argument consider the current directory as the Symfony directory and don't raise an error.
 * When run without argument show the help screen
 * Create the help screen
 * Allow to use custom parameters based on the .cc.yml file